Chain-of-Thought Reasoning is a Policy Improvement Operator: Related Work

-Much work has also been done on the difficulties of self-training, especially in language models. \citet{shumailov2023curse} give both theoretical and empirical evidence that models repeatedly trained on their own outputs, without any filtering mechanisms, quickly degenerate into nonsense because of \errorname. \name{} mitigates this by using chain-of-thought reasoning and self-consistency checks minimize the number of errors that accrue in the training process. \citet{zhang2023how} coins the term \emph{hallucination snowballing}, which can be viewed as a specific form of \emph{\errorname{}} in the context of generating factual content. \citet{dziri2023faith} give some theoretical justification that errors may snowball exponentially. \citet{wang2023selfconsistency} proposed using self-consistency as a method of improving reasoning compared to standard greedy decoding by sampling various methods of solving the problem, and then using a majority-vote system among the generated answers.
+\textbf{Error Avalanching.} Much work has also been done on the difficulties of self-training, especially in language models. \citet{shumailov2023curse} give both theoretical and empirical evidence that models repeatedly trained on their own outputs, without any filtering mechanisms, quickly degenerate into nonsense because of \errorname. \name{} mitigates this by using chain-of-thought reasoning and self-consistency checks minimize the number of errors that accrue in the training process. \citet{zhang2023how} coins the term \emph{hallucination snowballing}, which can be viewed as a specific form of \emph{\errorname{}} in the context of generating factual content. \citet{dziri2023faith} give some theoretical justification that errors may snowball exponentially. \citet{wang2023selfconsistency} used self-consistency to improve reasoning by sampling various independent methods of solving the problem before using a majority-vote system among the sampled solutions to construct the final answer.

+\textbf{Chain Of Thought Reasoning.} Chain of thought reasoning was introduced by \citet{wei2022chainofthought} as a method of improving performance in solving reasoning problems.
+Since then, this method has been expanded upon and found to improve performance across many domains \citep{wu2023empirical, zhang2023interpretable, feng2023revealing, yao2023tree, lightman2023let}.